-Oxford Home Schooling’s English IGCSE course is designed to prepare students for the Edexcel IGCSE in English Language (4EA1).
+Oxford Home Schooling’s English IGCSE course is designed to prepare students for the Edexcel International GCSE in English Language (4EA1).

 Examinations and assignments

-There are two papers that all students must sit in order to pass the English IGCSE.
+There are two papers that all students must sit in order to pass the International GCSE English.

 - Paper 1 – lasts for 2 hours and 15 minutes and is worth 60% of the final mark.